Cystic Fibrosis treatment: lung transplant facts and member experiences

-Lung transplantation is something a person with CF might consider late in the progression of the disease, when life expectancy is about 1-2 more years and quality of life is severely compromised.
+Lung transplantation is something a person with Cystic Fibrosis might consider late in the progression of the disease, when life expectancy is about 1-2 more years and quality of life is severely compromised.
+It is a last resort in terms of Cystic Fibrosis treatment, but can be a life-saving procedure.

 Here are some numerical facts about lung transplants.